-Youth Housing Beaver Medicine Bundle Housing First Program
+Youth Housing Wi Che Win Housing First Program

-Beaver Medicine Bundle (BMB) is an Indigenous-led initiative for youth housing, offering a "Housing First" program that provides housing and wrap around services to help youth find and keep a home.
-BMB is offered to young women and men who are 18-29 years of age, who are at medium to high risk, and are currently homeless or at risk of homelessness.
-Youth aging out of CFS care with no extension care plan qualify for BMB.
+Wi Che Win is an Indigenous-led initiative for housing, offering a "Housing First" program that provides housing and wrap around services to help youth find and keep a home.

 The program works intensively with participants to transition from being homeless to having homes.
-Youth are required to participate in Doorways Centralized Intake System to qualify for BMB.
+Youth are required to participate in an intake assessment prior to joining the program.
 Each youth receives support for permanent housing and is required to participate in wrap around services that include skill building, cultural programming and mentorship.
 Each youth is assigned a youth helper to assist with housing and Indigenous-led programming that promotes social and community integration and provides support in setting short- and long-term goals.